lu-ko/replication-datasource/README.md

 // Spring's @Transaction AOP automatically call connection.setReadOnly(true|false).
 // But Spring prior to 4.1.x JPA does not call setReadOnly method.
- // In this situation you'd better use LazyConnectionDataSourceProxy + AbstractRoutingDataSource.
+ // In this situation you'd better use first way (LazyConnectionDataSourceProxy + AbstractRoutingDataSource).
 // working with read database
 @Transactional(readOnly = true)
 public Object readQuery() {